RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Module/Datasheet/README.md

 :::tip 📝 NOTE:

-The **bin file** contains the application code only and you need the RAK DFU Tool to upload this file to the module.
+The **bin file** contains the application code only, and you need the RAK DFU Tool to upload this file to the module.

 The **hex file** contains both the bootloader and the application code.
 You need to use STM32CubeProgrammer to upload this.